othman9000/Circuit-Simulator/README.md

                               pointing to nodeID1)
-identifiers must start with an alphabet and contain only numebrs and alphabets the syntax is not case senstive you can use # for comments but they should be on a seperate line
+identifiers must start with an alphabet and contain only numebrs and alphabets the syntax is not case senstive the first node you define is considered as the ground node you can use # for comments but they should be on a seperate line